mtrower/scribe/Journal.md

 The plugin model isn't going to be too bad, though I think I'll hold off on dynamic loading for now.
 Keeping to basic functionality, *scribe* ought to be finishable in another day's work.

+As a side note, Cobertura was painless to implement using Maven.